AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 Guaranteed Level of Support
 ---------------------------

 The Ada reference manual has an entire section dedicated to low-level programming.
 That's section 13, "Representation Issues," which provides facilities for developers to query and control aspects of various entities in their code, and for interfacing to hardware.
 Want to specify the exact layout for a record type's components?
-See section 13.
+Easy, and the compiler will check your layout too.
 Want to specify the alignment of a type?
-See section 13.
+That's easy too.
 And that's just the beginning.
 We'll talk about these facilities as we go, but there's another point to make about this section.

 In particular, section 13 includes recommended levels of support to be provided by language implementations, i.e., compilers and other